 Joint work with Arved Fenner and Carina Mössinger

-Abstract: We investigate the replenishment of 102 asset-backed securities (ABS) backed by more than 1.7 million small- and medium-sized enterprise loans.
-Using an extensive data set from 2012 to 2017 obtained from the only ABS loan-level repository in Europe, we reveal that loans added to securitized portfolios after the transactions’ closing perform worse than loans being part of the initial portfolio.
-We additionally provide evidence that originators induce these performance differences by adding low-quality loans to securitized portfolios.
-This behavior is only partially captured by market prices, but mitigated by originators’ reputation efforts, increasing transparency in the market, and most effectively their interaction.
+Abstract: We investigate the replenishment of 102 asset-backed securities (ABS) that are backed by more than 1.7 million small- and medium-sized enterprise loans and that need to be clearly distinguished from Collateralized Loan Obligations (CLOs).
+Based on our extensive data set from 2012 to 2017 obtained from the only central loan-level repository for ABS in Europe, we reveal that loans added to securitized loan portfolios after the transactions' closing perform worse than loans being part of the initial portfolio.
+On average, we find that loans added to securitized loan portfolios demonstrate a 0.42 percentage points higher probability of default.
+We additionally provide evidence that originators induce these performance differences by adding low-quality loans to securitized loan portfolios.
+At issuance, investors seem not to be aware of the potential negative impact of portfolio replenishment and demand lower instead of higher yield spreads if the respective portfolio is more prone to portfolio replenishment.
+During the ABS term, investors adjust their opinion and pay a lower price for those tranches whose underlying loan portfolio is replenished more strongly.
+The observed adverse behavior by originators is mitigated by their reputation efforts, by increasing transparency in the ABS market, as for example per the European Central Bank's loan-level initiative, and most effectively by their interaction.